 The Invention of Hugo Cabret

 I am so excited to see the movie.
 I hear that it’s great!
-A factoid that I just learned: Brian Selznick is the grandson of Hollywood film producer David O. Selznick.
+A factoid that I just learned: Brian Selznick is the grandson of a Hollywood film producer David O. Selznick.
 Director Martin Scorsese knew about this relationship and it piqued his interest even more in the Caldecott award-winning book.
 I have to say that I thought his illustrations were amazing and reminiscent of the sketches of scenes blocked out by old-time directors like Alfred Hitchcock.
 Do you think there is a real cinematic quality to the way he sequences the illustrations?
 And what did you think of the movie?

 The Invention of Hugo Cabret by Brian Selznick